women textile workers sewing garment

 The journey towards building a coaching culture was not without challenges.
 Resistance to change from some business units and geographies was evident, and we encountered limited buy-in from some employee pools, such as early careers and the manufacturing floor staff.
 Overcoming these challenges required strong leadership support, effective communication, and ongoing reinforcement of the coaching principles.
 We also needed to innovate to bring the coaching culture into these talent pools, where traditional 1:1 coaching isn’t always applicable.
 We did this by working with managers on their coaching style and by delivering an ‘on-demand’ coaching model where staff could use coaching credits.

-Unique Aspects Of The Industrial Organisation Setting:
+Unique Aspects Of The Industrial Organisation Setting

 In the industrial manufacturing environment of this organisation, where corporate staff and front-line manufacturing employees work together, the coaching culture developed with some unique elements due to the nature of the work environment and the specific needs of the employees.
 Here are some elements that we found were distinct in this setting: